devforthewin/folio-metrics/README.md

 ## 🗺️ Roadmap

 ### 🚀 v0.2.0: Optimization & SEO
-- [ ] Implement data caching strategies for the analytics API.
+- Implement data caching strategies for the analytics API.
-- [ ] Add lazy loading for heavy components in the admin dashboard (e.g., chart libraries).
+- Add lazy loading for heavy components in the admin dashboard (e.g., chart libraries).
-- [ ] Generate `sitemap.xml` and `robots.txt` for better search engine visibility.
+- Generate `sitemap.xml` and `robots.txt` for better search engine visibility.
-- [ ] Implement dynamic meta-tags for improved SEO.
+- Implement dynamic meta-tags for improved SEO.
-- [ ] Add theme switching support for the landing and admin panel.
+- Add theme (light/dark).

 ### ✨ v0.3.0: Enhanced Features
-- [ ] Integrate a Telegram bot for real-time visit notifications.
+- Integrate a Telegram bot for real-time visit notifications.
-- [ ] Add more complex charts and metrics to the dashboard (e.g., visits by country, daily trends).
+- Add more complex charts and metrics to the dashboard (e.g., visits by country, daily trends).
-- [ ] Implement multi-language support for the admin panel.
+- Implement multi-language support for the admin panel.
+- First set of resume templates (several ready-made designs).

 ### 🏆 v1.0.0: Production Ready
-- [ ] Implement a full suite of tests (Unit, Integration, and E2E).
+- Implement a full suite of tests (Unit, Integration, and E2E).
-- [ ] Set up a CI/CD pipeline with GitHub Actions for automated testing and deployment.
+- Set up a CI/CD pipeline with GitHub Actions for automated testing and deployment.
-- [ ] (Optional) Integrate a Headless CMS for managing landing page content.
+- (Optional) Integrate a Headless CMS for managing landing page content.
-- [ ] Add personal user accounts with individual dashboards and personal statistics.
+- Add personal user accounts with individual dashboards and personal statistics.

 ## 🚀 Getting Started